Chapter 4 The health effects of secondhand smoke

 4.5.1 Exposure in childhood

-Of the 9.7 million Australian households that had children aged 14 years and under in 2019, only about 200,000 reported anyone smoking inside the house.
-Had rates of smoking indoors stayed at the levels they were prior to 1995 (31.3%), children in at least 2.8 million additional households would have been exposed to tobacco smoke at home in 2019.
+Of the 10.1 million Australian households that had children aged 14 years and under in 2022–2023, only about 200,000 reported anyone smoking inside the home.1 Had rates of smoking indoors stayed at the levels they were prior to 1995 (31.3%), children in at least 2.96 million additional households would have been exposed to tobacco smoke in the home in 2022–2023.

-Living in a smokefree household however, is still not universal In Australia.
+Living in a smokefree household, however, is still not universal In Australia.
 Parental smoking, low socioeconomic status and lower level of education attained by parents are consistently identified to be associated with children’s secondhand smoke exposure in the home3 (see Section 9.1.6.1).
-Among those children who have a parent who smokes, the degree of exposure increases with the number of smokers residing in the home and the heaviness of tobacco smoking among residents.4 Children whose parents have negative attitudes towards secondhand smoke and its health effects are less likely to be exposed.3
+Among children who have a parent who smokes, the degree of exposure increases with the number household residents who smoke and their heaviness of smoking.4 Children whose parents have negative attitudes towards secondhand smoke and its health effects are less likely to be exposed.3

 4.5.2 Exposure in non-smoking teenagers and adults

 Exposure to secondhand smoke in the home is also decreasing for Australian teenagers and adults.
-Among all non-smokers aged 14 or older (including ex-smokers and those who had never smoked), 2.4% reported daily exposure to secondhand smoke in their home in 2019, a statistically significant decrease from 2.9% in 2016 and a substantial decrease from 10.6% in 20011
+Among people aged 14 years and over who do not smoke (including people who formerly smoked and those who never smoked), 2.6% reported daily exposure to secondhand smoke in their home in 2022–2023.
+While this is similar to levels of exposure in 2019 (2.4%) this is a substantial decrease from 10.6% in 2001.5

-Although there was some variation by state, in 2019, fewer than 3% of non-smokers in each state and territory reported that a household member had smoked tobacco at least once per day in their home—see Figure 4.5.2.
-The remaining non-smokers reported having smokefree homes; that is, they either lived with a smoker who smoked only outside, or did not have a regular smoker in the household.
+Although there was some variation by state, in 2022–2023, 3% or less of people who do not smoke in each state and territory reported that a household member had smoked tobacco at least once per day in their home—see Figure 4.5.2.
+The remaining people who do not smoke reported having smokefree homes; that is, they either lived with someone who smoked only outside, or did not have someone who regularly smoked in the household.5

 There has been a steady decline in the proportion of non-smokers who report exposure to tobacco smoke in the home in each state and territory since 2001—see Figure 4.5.3.